zshivers/zshivers.github.io/_posts/2023-11-01-playa-navigator.md

 The true map has some additional nuance that I did not add - like the circular Rod's Road at 6:00.

 ## Bearing Algorithm
-The bearing that output by the GPS by default is very poor on this receiver.
+The bearing signal output by the GPS by default is very poor on this receiver.
 To get more stable readings, I wrote my own algorithm to track the user's bearing.

 {% include figure.html url="assets/img/playa-navigator-bearing.svg" description="Bearing algorithm." %}

 The algorithm stores two points: a start and end location.
 The current bearing is the vector from start to end.
-Whenever the current location is deviates more than a configurable distance from stored end location, then `end = start` and `start = current`.
+Whenever the current location deviates more than a configurable distance from stored end location, then `end = start` and `start = current`.

-The adjustable minimum baseline distance makes it less suspectible to location noise.
+The adjustable minimum baseline distance makes it less susceptible to location noise.

 ## USB Configuration File
 These devices took too long to manufacture to just toss them after one year.
 Since the map changes each year, I added the ability to reconfigure them with a JSON file via USB mass-storage device.